cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 * You may test as many pairings as you wish, but keep in mind there must be an even number of files to pair .

-### 4. Open MATLAB, create a new project from directory 'udio-Generation'
+### 4. Open MATLAB, create a new project from directory 'Audio-Generation'
 * Make sure to add Audio-Generation directory with subfolders to project path
 * Set Relevant-Files as your current folder